rpnfan/Anymak/test files/readme.md

 # Short instructions how to use the optimizer on Windows, with the supplied binaries.

-For a detailed command reference, read the documentation supplied with opt.
+For a detailed command reference, read the documentation supplied with opt or the copy in this folder named "Anleitung Manual opt.pdf".

 The binaries I compiled for Windows and share in this directory are named accordingly the number of keys to be used.